ankschoubey/old-blog/_posts/2021-02-04-staying-on-the-path.md

 ## Why

 If you are not the best you can be, you create or neglect problems.
-These problems accumulate and they make you suffer.
-And it's not just you who will suffer, it will engulf all the people around you.
+These problems accumulate and will make you suffer.
+And it's not just you who will suffer.
+It will engulf all the people around you.

 Therefore, it's an ethical crime to not be the best version of yourself.

 ## Staying on the Path

-## Taking on Responsibility
+## Sacrifice

+You have to give up who you are to be who you want to be.

-The boy shall die and the man will live.
+> The boy shall die and the man will live.  [^2]

 ### The Dark Side

 The dark side is the easy path.
 It's a path devoid of responsibility.
-Blame. complaining, and general disinterest in the dark side.
+Blame, complain and general disinterest is forms of the dark side.

 ### Humility